Security-Onion-Solutions/securityonion-docs/firewall.rst

 Setup defaults to only allowing port 22 (ssh)
 ---------------------------------------------

-When you run Setup, it defaults to locking down the local ``ufw`` firewall to only allowing port 22 (ssh).
-There is a note at the end of Setup that tells you this and lets you know that, if you need to allow connections on other ports, you can run the `<so-allow>`_ utility.
+When you run Setup, it defaults to locking down the local firewall to only allowing port 22 (ssh).
+If you need to allow connections on other ports, you can run the `<so-allow>`_ utility.

 Sensors automatically add their own firewall rules to the master server
 -----------------------------------------------------------------------